Bear Smart Missoula

 • Proposed Health Code Changes

 The commissioners opened this hearing at their public meeting on Sept.
-14, and they will make a final decision at their public meeting at 2 p.m.
-Thursday, Sept.
-28. Residents are welcome to attend in the Sophie Moiese room of the Missoula County Courthouse annex, or virtually via Microsoft Teams.
-Find the agenda and link to join.
+14, and they made a final decision at their public meeting on Sept.
+28.

-Find the bear buffer zone recommendation and proposed changes to the solid waste regulations in the "Documents" section on the right-hand side, and let us know your thoughts here!
+Find the bear buffer zone recommendation and proposed changes to the solid waste regulations in the "Documents" section on the right-hand side.

 • As bears emerge from their dens, contain all attractants!